Event Ticketing

 Supports full-colour, branded designs — enabling organisers to match event identity or differentiate ticket types

-Who Uses and Who Manages NFCKEY in Event Ticketing?
+Who Uses and Who Manages NFCKEY in Event Ticketing

-Who uses NFCKEY:
+Who Uses NFCKEY:

 Who Manages NFCKEY:

-Behavior, validation, and interaction models depend on the selected chip type, ticketing platform, reader technology, and event design.
+Behaviour, validation, and interaction models depend on the selected chip type, ticketing platform, reader technology, and event design.